Termi303/CELFS/Files/Documents/FINAL_PORTFOLIO/OODesignAndUML.md

 1. Cell (look below for number)
 1. Band

 Bands represent quality of work (i.e. "Exceptional", "Very good").
 Bands are the same for all courseworks.
-For each pair (Criterion, Band), there is up to one Cell, which holds a detailed description of what student must have achieved to receive that band.
-Students may hand in a number of types of coursework.
+For each pair (Criterion, Band), there is up to one Cell, which holds a detailed description of what the student must have achieved to receive that band.
+There are a number of different kinds of coursework a student may hand in.

 Moreover, the client set the requirement to do "double marking" - two teachers could mark the same coursework for the same student and then could use admin's support to insert the final mark.